 1. Application form: Please complete the form in English.
 All additional documents can be uploaded to this application form.

-2. Copies of your academic degrees: Please provide official transcripts of diplomas and grades from all academic institutions of higher education you have attended including secondary degree.
+2. Copies of your academic degrees: Please provide official transcripts of diplomas and grades from all academic institutions of higher education you have attended including secondary school degree.
 Certified translations of diplomas and grades into English if not originally in French, German, Italian or English.
 If you are sending your application by email, please scan all the above documents.
 Scanned documents should not exceed 2 MB in total (usually 150dpi resolution is sufficient).

 3. Proof of English proficiency: The following tests are not required if the applicant provides: proof of completion of a previous degree program in an English language university; or proof of prolonged residence and exercise of a profession in an English speaking country.
 If you cannot provide such proof, please see requirement here: